dotnet/csharpstandard/standard/types.md

 >
 > *end example*

-The compiler can update the null state of a variable as part of its analysis.
+A compiler can update the null state of a variable as part of its analysis.

-> *Example*: The compiler may choose to update the state based on any statements in your program:
+> *Example*: A compiler may choose to update the state based on any statements in your program:
 >
 > <!-- Example: {template:"code-in-class-lib", name:"UpdateStates", expectedWarnings:["CS8602","CS8602"]} -->
 > ```csharp